Naturaily/Naturaily-netlify/_posts/2021-02-10-what-is-jamstack.md

 A static site generator is basically a set of tools to allow developers to create a static site.
 This site contains multiple HTML pages that are deployed to the HTTP server.
 These sites are actually folders and files, so they don’t require a database or server-side rendering.
 That is why requesting a page is so fast.
 Because there is no need for searching further.
 The server has all the files already, so it just matches them and sends them back to the client.
 One of the most popular SSGs right now is Gatsby JS.

-Like Jekyll or Hugo, Gatsby is an open-source static site generator (SSG).
+Like Jekyll or Hugo, [Gatsby](https://www.gatsbyjs.com){:target="_blank"} is an open-source static site generator (SSG).
 It has its start in 2015 and was created to build sites with React in a simple way.
 However, it started getting so popular after 2018 when it became even better and more useful.
 It is based on the frontend development framework React.
 Not only that, but it also makes use of GraphQL technology and Webpack.

 What makes it the number 1 choice of many developers creating PWA (progressive web applications) and **Jamstack** sites is that it’s very well-supported.
 Developers are keeping contributing new plugins, and it’s effortless to find some help when the problem occurs.